-The measure of damages described in subdivision (a) is essentially the same as that described in former Civil Code Section 3308.
-The measure of damages described in Section 3300 was applicable, however, only when the lease so provided and the lessor chose to invoke that remedy.

-The measure of damages described in Section 3320 is applicable in all cases.
+The measure of damages described in subdivision (a) is essentially the same as that formerly described in Civil Code Section 3308.
+The measure of damages described in Section 3308 was applicable, however, only when the lease so provided and the lessor chose to invoke that remedy.
+The measure of damages described in Section 3320 is applicable in all cases in which a lessor seeks damages upon termination of a lease of real property because of a lessee's breach.